oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 generated, modified, or guessed to produce valid refresh tokens by unauthorized parties.

+## Client Impersonating Resource Owner {#client-impersonating-resource-owner}

+Resource servers may make access control decisions based on the identity of the resource owner as communicated in the `sub` claim returned by the authorization server in a token introspection response [RFC7662] or other mechanisms.
+If a client is able to choose its own `client_id` during registration with the authorization server, then there is a risk that it can register with the same `sub` value as a privileged user.
+A subsequent access token obtained under the client credentials grant may be mistaken for an access token authorized by the privileged user if the resource server does not perform additional checks.

+Authorization servers SHOULD NOT allow clients to influence their `client_id` or `sub` value or any other claim if that can cause confusion with a genuine resource owner.
+Where this cannot be avoided, authorization servers MUST provide other means for the resource server to distinguish between access tokens authorized by a resource owner from access tokens authorized by the client itself.

 ## Protecting Redirect-Based Flows

 When comparing client redirect URIs against pre-registered URIs,